conifer0us/skPOS-v1-mockup/README.md

 * /adminlogout : Removes all admin cookies from nonpersistent storage and redirects the current admin back to the developerlogin page
     * Request Types Accepted: GET
     * Authentication Required: Yes (Must have a valid admin cookie set to log out all administrators)
+* /registerOrderDevice : Registers an ordering device with the server by adding a hashed device ID to the file that tracks device IDs
+    * Request Types Accepted: POST
+    * Request Requirements: Request body must be in JSON format with the "deviceID" key set to a String with length 256
+    * Return Details: Returns a blank string with status code 200 if successful.
+Otherwise, returns a JSON object with the "err" key set to the details of the problem
+    * Authentication Required: Yes (Must have a valid admin cookie set)

+#### API Endpoints Used by Ordering Devices

+* /checkDeviceRegistration : Checks if a device with a certain ID has been registered with the server using the registerOrderDevice endpoint
+    * Request Types Accepted: POST
+    * Request Requirements: Request body must be in JSON format with the "deviceID" key set to a String that stores the device ID
+    * Return Details: Returns a simple string with a message describing if the device has been registered
+    * Authentication Required: No